simon-pepin/simon-pepin.github.io/index.md

 I am a mathematician, working on questions in algebraic and arithmetic geometry.

-My main interests are motives and motivic homotopy theory, algebraic groups, moduli spaces of bundles and the emerging field of exponential cohomology theories and exponential motives.
+My main interests are *motives and motivic homotopy theory*, *algebraic groups*, *moduli spaces of bundles* and the emerging study of *exponential motives*.

 From January 2020, I am a post-doctoral researcher at the Radboud University Nijmegen (Netherlands).
 I am part of the Research group of [Ben Moonen](https://www.math.ru.nl/~bmoonen/).